vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 One of the misconceptions I've seen when it comes to adopting TypeScript is that it means you should use an Object Oriented way of building your app, using classes all around to model your data.
 That is obviously an option, but it is definitely not mandatory and, in my opinion, it is not the best way to go.
 In this article we will explore using `interfaces` instead of `classes` as a lean way of adding types to your data.
 This will make TypeScript easier to adopt and maintain.

-In a future article, I'll show examples of modularizing the application logic, by having a functional core for the application, which will heavily use the TypeScript basis we will lay in this article.
+In a future article, I'll discuss modularizing the application logic, by having a functional core for the application, which will heavily use the TypeScript basis we will lay in this article.

 I hope I'm able to deliver on the goal of providing a sane way of using TypeScript in a Vue.js application.
 If I'm successful, I hope you will give TypeScript a shot in your current or next Vue.js app!